 I adjust the way I work to suit you as an individual and the goals we agree for our sessions.
 This means our conversations will take quite a different shape if you want practical support for a specific issue, compared to if you seek a more open space for reflection and growth.
 But in general, you can expect our time together to cover the following stages:

-Throughout all this I will do my best to meet you with warmth and honesty, with curiosity and steady attention.
-Together we will help you find a natural ease and confidence in yourself, and authentic change in your life and your relationships.
+Throughout all this I will do my best to meet you with warmth, honesty, and steady attention.
+Together we can help you move towards a natural ease and confidence in yourself, and authentic change in your life and your relationships.